CULT 3010 Culture and Crime

 Coordinator Ken Yates Opens in new window

-Description In 2020 this unit replaced by 102710 - Crime, Media, Culture.
+Description In 2020 this subject replaced by 102710 - Crime, Media, Culture.
 Contemporary societies are replete with images of crime, including in fiction, the media, film and television.
-In this unit we explore this phenomenon through the lens of cultural criminology and its interest in the exciting and adrenaline-inducing aspects of crime.
+In this subject we explore this phenomenon through the lens of cultural criminology and its interest in the exciting and adrenaline-inducing aspects of crime.
 We explore the link between culture and crime by looking at both textual/visual and ethnographic research.
 This means studying the way crime is experienced as 'thrilling' not only by those who consume it via images but also by those who actually engage in violent and transgressive conduct.
-This unit examines the relationship between cultural images of crime, the lived experience of criminal activity and its social and cultural impact.
+This subject examines the relationship between cultural images of crime, the lived experience of criminal activity and its social and cultural impact.

 School Social Sciences

 Student Contribution Band HECS Band 4 10cp

 Check your fees via the Fees page.

 Equivalent Subjects CULT 3024 - Crime Media Culture

 - Demonstrate an understanding of the theoretical accounts and topics of research that are part of Cultural Criminology.